Cardinal Newman High School (West Palm Beach, Florida)

-Cardinal Newman High School, also commonly referred to as Cardinal Newman or Newman, is a private college preparatory Roman Catholic co-educational school in West Palm Beach, Florida, United States.
+Cardinal Newman High School, also commonly referred to as Cardinal Newman or Newman, is a private college preparatory Roman Catholic school in West Palm Beach, Florida, United States.
 It is located in the Roman Catholic Diocese of Palm Beach.
-Founded in September 1961, and named for the Cardinal John Henry Newman, it is one of two private Catholic high schools in Palm Beach County, Florida.
+Founded in September 1961, and named for Cardinal John Henry Newman, it is one of two private Catholic high schools in Palm Beach County, Florida.
 In 2005, Cardinal Newman was the first Catholic high school in Florida, and one of only a dozen in the United States to offer the International Baccalaureate Diploma Programme.

 History

-Cardinal Newman High School traces its roots to St. Ann's Catholic School of St. Ann's Parish, located in downtown West Palm Beach.
+Cardinal Newman High School traces its roots to St. Ann's Catholic School of St. Ann's Parish in downtown West Palm Beach.
 St. Ann's School opened its doors in 1925 to serve parishes in central Palm Beach County.
 This school would serve the educational needs of Catholic high school students until the early 1960s.
 This changed when Archbishop Coleman F. Carroll announced construction of a new high school in West Palm Beach.

 In September 1961, a small number of Adrian Dominicans moved from St. Ann's School to the new single building Cardinal Newman High School.
 "A second classroom building was added within five years, and Archbishop Carroll dedicated a new cafeteria and gymnasium in 1973."

 Over the years the school saw a number of additions and improvements, including the John P. Raich Athletic Building in 1985, Crusader Stadium in 1993, and the addition and updating of the lacrosse and softball fields in 2003.
 In 2006, a track and field facility was added, and the gymnasium was renovated.
 In 2010, the cafeteria underwent an extensive renovation, and the gym was further updated in the 2012-2013 school year.
 The school added a dance studio in 2012.
+The North Building underwent renovations during the 2023-2024 academic year, during which time classes were confined to the South Academic Building.